e-Volve Terms and Conditions

 9.1 Excluded loss

-To the extent permitted by law, e-Volve will not be liable to Customer or any other party whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any indirect, special or consequential loss or damage, or any loss of profits, revenue, interest, goodwill or loss or corruption of data, even if such party has been advised of the possibility of such loss or damage.
+To the extent permitted by law, each party will not be liable to the other party or any other party whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any indirect, special or consequential loss or damage, or any loss of profits, revenue, interest or goodwill, or any non-compensatory damages (including punitive, aggravated, multiple, exemplary or liquidated damages) even if such party has been advised of the possibility of such loss or damage.

 9.2 Liability cap